1) Admission Requirements

 2) CSET Exam

 In addition to the required CSET exams in the subject of your desired credential, students wishing to earn a Bilingual Authorization must also take the CSET Spanish Subtest V exam.
 You are encouraged to take the exam before the start of the credential year and must pass it before the Bilingual Authorization can be awarded.
+Please note: the CSET exam fees are waived as of July 1, 2022 through June 30, 2023.
+Student applicants will need to pay for the exams when they register but will receive a refund after taking the exam.

 Preparing for the CSET Exam: